 We hold your medical record so that we can provide you with safe care and treatment.
 We will also use your information so that our surgery can check and review the quality of care we provide, this helps us to improve the service we provide to you.
 We shall share relevant information from your medical record with other health or social care staff or organisations when they provide you with care.
 For example, your GP will share information when they refer you to a specialist in hospital or your GP will send details about your prescription to your chosen pharmacy.

+We have also launched (January 2025) an NHS service to provide better care for patients using continence supplies.
+The service will be run by Coloplast Ltd, who will also manage prescriptions for your continence products instead of your GP practice.
+We will be sharing relevant data with Coloplast Ltd. Please request your products in the usual manner until further notice.
+If you require further information on how Coloplast process your data, please visit Privacy Notice - Coloplast UK.

 Aside from sharing information directly for your care, there are some other purposes that we may share data for, including: